-9 42 U.S.C. §1395ww(d)(5)(G)(iv).
+11 42 U.S.C. §1395ww(d)(5)(G)(iv).

-10 42 U.S.C. §1395ww(d)(5)(G)(iii).
+12 42 U.S.C. §1395ww(d)(5)(G)(iii).

-compensate the hospital for the fixed costs it incurs in the period in providing inpatient hospital services, including the reasonable cost of maintaining necessary core staff and services.
+control, the Secretary shall provide for such adjustment to the payment amounts under this subsection (other than under paragraph (9)) as may be necessary to fully compensate the hospital for the fixed costs it incurs in the period in providing inpatient hospital services, including the reasonable cost of maintaining necessary core staff and services.